keboola/connection-docs/management/project/tokens/index.md

 - You want to use the [APIs](https://developers.keboola.com/overview/api/); this includes all of the [Storage clients](https://developers.keboola.com/integrate/storage/#storage-api-clients).
 - You need to limit access to certain data (for example, share a single table) or components.

-Although tokens cannot be used to directly login to the KBC UI, they do allow executing almost all operations in a KBC project.
+Although tokens cannot be used to directly login to the Keboola Connection UI, they do allow executing almost all operations in a Keboola Connection project.
 As such, they must be treated as secret.
 Therefore the token string is shown only when the token is created and it is not accessible later.
 You should immediately [refresh a token](#refreshing-a-token) in case there is a suspicion that the token string was revealed to unauthorized persons.

 When creating a new token, the following rules apply:

-- Tokens by default give **no access** to any of the KBC components.
+- Tokens by default give **no access** to any of the Keboola Connection components.
 - Token bearers can only access **permitted** Storage buckets via the [Storage API](http://developers.keboola.com/integrate/storage/) or
 [Storage console](https://storage-api-console.keboola.com/).
 - Tokens **cannot** be used to run any actions in your project.